 More recently, Kate has turned to the gendered history of citizenship in postcolonial Ghana, and she has a special interest in women’s campaigns to reform various aspects of family law.

-Akosua Adomako Ampofo is a Professor of African and Gender Studies, at the Institute of African Studies, University of Ghana, where she was also director between 2010 and 2015.
+Akosua is a Professor of African and Gender Studies, at the Institute of African Studies, University of Ghana, where she was also director between 2010 and 2015.

-She is President of the African Studies Association of Africa, Co-President of the Research Committee on Women and Society of the International Sociological Association, a fellow of the Ghana Academy of Arts and Sciences, recipient of the Sociologists for Women and Society Award for Feminist Activism, and co-editor of the Critical Investigations into Humanitarianism in Africa blog.
+She is President of the African Studies Association of Africa, a fellow of the Ghana Academy of Arts and Sciences, recipient of the Sociologists for Women and Society Award for Feminist Activism, and co-editor of the Critical Investigations into Humanitarianism in Africa blog.

-Rose Mensah-Kutin is the external partner for the Archive of Activism project, advising on project design, engagement and impact.
+Rose advises on project design, engagement and impact.
 She has been the Director of the West African Regional Office of ABANTU for Development since 2000.

 ABANTU hosts the Women’s Manifesto Coalition, which drafted and mobilised support for the Women’s Manifesto for Ghana.